BelalC/darknet/README.md

 This outputs bounding box co-ordinates into a text file (named by default as 'comp4_det_test_cancer.txt' _but this can be changed) stored under 'results'.
 Remember to update the .data, .cfg and .weights files to your saved files!

 Using this output, we can then evaluate the model using Intersection over Union (IOU).
 Good explanation here -   http://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection/

 A Jupyter notebook showing this calculation is also included.

 RESULTS
 ---------

-We evaluated the results on a hold-out set by computing 'intersection over union' (IOU); a script for generating this is included.
+We evaluated the results on a hold-out set by computing 'intersection over union' (IOU).
 IOU results for network trained with input images being re-sized to 416x416, but tested at different scales:

 *test image input size: 416,416*